-- 1. General.
-When a Developer is required by the City to construct a public street, alley, or pedestrian-bike way through undeveloped areas or areas that may be underdeveloped, the Developer may be eligible for reimbursement of a portion of the costs of the design and construction from properties adjacent to the street improvements (the Third Party).
-In accordance with Section 1.9.2.B.3 the Developer is responsible for the entire costs for the engineering and construction, right-of-way acquisition, and other costs up to and including those of a major collector street.
-However, in situations where the Developer designs and constructs improvements that may be considered the responsibility of future developers of adjacent properties, those Third Parties may be required to reimburse the Developer for their portion of those improvements.
-Such reimbursement may occur by agreement between the Developer and the Third Party/Parties or, if no private agreement can be reached with the Third Party, the City may facilitate the reimbursement at the time the Third Party develops or redevelops its property. - 2.
-Letter of Intent.
-The Developer must take the following steps prior to construction of the street improvements to be eligible to enter into a Third-Party Reimbursement Agreement with the City: - a.
-The Developer shall first contact the Third Party in writing by certified mail with the intention of creating a private agreement for reimbursement. - b.
-If the Developer and the Third Party are unable to reach an agreement, the Developer may then contact the City Engineer in writing stating the Developer's intent to enter into a Third-Party Reimbursement Agreement.
+General.
+When a Developer is required by the City to construct a public street, alley, or pedestrian-bike way through undeveloped areas or areas that may be underdeveloped, the Developer may be eligible for reimbursement of a portion of the costs of construction from properties adjacent to the street improvements (the Third Party).
+As described in LCUASS the Developer is responsible for the entire costs for the engineering and construction, right-of-way acquisition, and other costs up to and including those of a major collector street.
+However in situations where the Developer constructs improvements that may be considered the responsibility of future developers of adjacent properties, those Third Parties may be required to reimburse the Developer for their portion of those improvements.
+Such reimbursement may occur by agreement between the Developer and the Third Party/Parties or, if no private agreement can be reached with the Third Party, the City may facilitate the reimbursement at the time the Third Party develops or redevelops its property.

+The Third Party Reimbursement Process:

+The Developer must take the following steps prior to construction of the street improvements to be eligible to enter into a Third Party Reimbursement Agreement with the City:

+The Developer shall contact the Third Party in writing by certified mail with the intention of creating a private agreement for reimbursement.
+If the Developer and the Third Party are unable to reach an agreement the Developer may then contact the City Engineer's office.

+The Developer shall contact the City Engineer's office in writing stating the Developer's intent to enter into a Third Party Reimbursement Agreement.
 The request shall include a letter of intent; a signed and sealed Engineer's Estimate of the Third Party's portion of the costs; a map of the location of the street improvements; a map of the affected property or properties; and copies of the certified notices that were provided to the Third Party prior to this request.
-The City will respond to this request within 30-days. - 3.
-Bidding & Construction.
-When the Developer's request is approved by the City, the Developer shall: - a.
-Competitively bid the construction work shown on the City-approved Civil Construction Plans (CCPs) to a minimum of three contractors. - b.
-Provide the bid results to the City.
-The lowest bid will be the basis for reimbursement of the construction costs; however, the Developer may use the contractor of their choice. - c.
-Construct the improvements depicted in the CCPs to LCUASS.
+The City Engineer or their Designee will respond to this request in 30-days.

+When the Developer's request to initiate the process of entering into a Third Party Reimbursement Agreement with the City is approved, the Developer shall:

+Competitively bid the construction work shown in the City approved Public Improvement

+Civil Construction Plans (CCPs) to a minimum of three contractors.

+Provide the bid results to the City Engineer's office.
+The lowest bid will be the basis for collection of the construction costs; however, the Developer may use the contractor of its choice.